Lunar-Dawn/FlagWaverBotReborn/README.md

 (only the public key is needed).
 Without this the bot cannot understand Imgur Albums or indirect image links.
 If you do not want imgur support you must set `use_imgur: false` in `settings.yaml`

+## I am a moderator of a subreddit and would like the bot on my subreddit

+Please send modmail to /u/Lunar_Requiem, as I need to know that the request came from a mod